Use the the Product Pre-Order feature to sell Products you don't have in stock yet.

 How to Setup your Pre-Order

-- Add the product to the Products -> Products section in the PushPress Control Panel.
+- Add the product to the Products -> Products section in the PushPress Control Panel. **Note when adding a product specifically for a pre-order turn off the toggle for "show in store app" this will eliminate any confusion with people pre-ordering

 - Go to Products -> Pre-Orders pro and create a Pre-Order from the product you just created.
 The Pre-Order parameters you specify in this step will essentially create the pre-order off the existing product parameters.